microsoft/FluidFramework/docs/content/docs/advanced/doc-system.md

 ### Diagrams

 We prefer text-based diagrams that are converted to images at build time.
-You can create inline diagrams with [Mermaid](https://mermaid-js.github.io/), or you can crerate ASCII art diagrams that will be converted to PNGs at build time.
+You can create inline diagrams with [Mermaid](https://mermaid-js.github.io/), or you can create ASCII art diagrams that will be converted to PNGs at build time.

 #### Mermaid diagrams